If you’ve heard about T.E.D. stockings or compression stockings, but you are a little confused by them then you are certainly not alone!

 - Then, measure the widest part of your calf.

-- Finally, measure the distance between feet touching the floor up until the bend on your knee for the knee-sized stockings, or up to the thighs (2-3 inch widths down) for TED hose.
+- Finally, measure the distance between foot (touching the floor) up to the bend on your knee for the knee-sized stockings, or up to the thighs for TED hose.

 - Insert your hand into the stocking and reach as far as the heel pocket.